saikumarsilaparasetti/expenses-tracker/README.md

 # expenses-tracker
-Expenses tracker is web application for saving expences and storing them.
+Expenses tracker is web application for saving expenses and retriving them based on the month of the expense.
 The application is developed using React.js.